What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Installed cost: $$.

-- Can be installed with releasable adhesive over raised access panels or concrete.
+- Easily installed over raised access panels or concrete.

 - Will not generate more than ASHRAE body voltage limit of 500 volts with ordinary footwear.